-A Members Voluntary Liquidation (also known as a MVL) is a suitable option for Directors and Shareholders of solvent Companies seeking the most expedient and tax efficient way in which to deal with the closure, demerger or exit from the business in which the company operates.
+A Members Voluntary Liquidation (also known as an MVL) is a suitable option for Directors and Shareholders of solvent Companies seeking the most expedient and tax-efficient way in which to deal with the closure, demerger or exit from the business.
 The MVL solvent liquidation procedure allows for a quick appointment of an Insolvency Practitioner and distribution of funds to the shareholders in line with the terms of the Company’s articles of association.

 A Liquidator is appointed when a resolution of shareholders is passed to that effect at a meeting of the members convened for that purpose.
 The same meeting can pass resolutions to distribute the assets “in specie” (i.e. distributed it its current form, rather than sold and the proceeds distributed instead).

-There are a range of typical scenarios where a MVL is appropriate, including:
+There is a range of typical scenarios where an MVL is appropriate, including:

 Retirement of the owners/directors